ACB-prgm/XMLReader/README.md

 ## DOCUMENTATION
 ### open_file(file_path:String) -> int:
-*Opens and parses an xml document that is stored in a file at `file_path`.*
+*Opens and parses an xml document that is stored in a file at `file_path`.
+Returns a GlobalScope ERROR value*

 ### open_buffer(buffer:PoolByteArray) -> int:
-*Opens and parses an xml document that has been loaded into memory as a PoolByteArray.*
+*Opens and parses an xml document that has been loaded into memory as a PoolByteArray.
+Returns a GlobalScope ERROR value*

 ### open_string(string:String) -> int:
-*Opens and parses an xml document that has been loaded into memory as a String.*
+*Opens and parses an xml document that has been loaded into memory as a String.
+Returns a GlobalScope ERROR value*

 ### parse(parser:XMLParser) -> void:
 *Parses a xml document that has been opened with XMLParser and loads it into a dictionary.
-This should only be used internally by open_file(), open_buffer(), and open_string(), but can be used if an instance of XMLParser is returned from some exogenous function.*
+This should only be used internally by open_file(), open_buffer(), and open_string(), but can be used if an instance of XMLParser is returned from some exogenous function.
+Returns a GlobalScope ERROR value*

 ### get_element(path:Array, dict:Dictionary=xml_dict) -> Dictionary:
 *Returns the dictionary of child nodes of a node at path.*